skx/kilua/README.md

     CTRL-q: Quit
     CTRL-f: Find string in file (ESC to exit search, arrows to navigate)

-Kilo does not depend on any library exclude for Lua5.2.
+Kilo does not depend on any library except for Lua5.2.

 For graphics neither `ncurses` nor `curses` is used, instead it uses fairly standard VT100 (and similar terminals) escape sequences.
 The project is in